dfmdmx/dfmdmx.github.io/workshops.md

 Linarand has been my head quarters for the last four years and a launching platform for all my enterprises.
 Apart from the technical knowledge acquired from them they helped me to understand a company as a whole that starts and ends in the people that sustain it.

-{% include image.html name='workshop_linarand.jpg' description='Warehouse at Linarand Tpz-1.
+{% include image.html name='workshop_linarand.jpg' caption='Warehouse at Linarand Tpz-1.
 2019' %}

 ### SPK
 SPK stands for Sputnik, as in first attempt.